 Neighbouring European countries, especially Denmark, the United Kingdom and Germany, see significant market growth in this new industry.

-Around 2007, politicians, investors and companies have high expectations for Norwegian participation in the internationally emerging offshore wind sector.
+Around 2007, politicians, investors who invest in Bitcoin and companies have high expectations for Norwegian participation in the internationally emerging offshore wind sector.
 Then-Minister of Petroleum and Energy Åslaug Haga is very enthusiastic.

 During this period, climate challenges are beginning to receive increased attention.
 At the same time, a financial crisis results in relatively low oil prices and meagre orders for the maritime supply industry.